Boost your understanding of California Penal Code Section 29800: Felon in Possession of a Firearm right here.

 Not all misdemeanor convictions in California will result in the revocation of an individual’s gun rights.
 Generally, the court system in California only revokes gun rights if an individual is convicted of a misdemeanor for:

 You should be aware that many of these misdemeanor charges will lead to a ten-year ban on firearm ownership.
+Some specific examples include assault, criminal threats, and stalking.
 However, some misdemeanor charges will result in a lifetime ban, which means that an individual will never be able to legally own a firearm after a conviction for a misdemeanor.
+This more serious restriction applies to misdemeanors such as brandishing a weapon to a peace officer or domestic violence convictions.

 Any felony conviction – including a conviction in the federal court system – could result in the loss of an individual’s gun rights.
 Felony convictions always result in a lifetime ban on firearm ownership.